-Adapting recipes to make them gluten free is not that difficult.
+Learning how to adapt recipes to make them gluten free is not that difficult.
 There are the obvious ingredients that cannot be used and a few hidden gluten traps that must be avoided, but with a few substitutions you can make just about any recipe gluten free.
+Alea of Premeditated Leftovers tells us more about what gluten-free really means and shares ways to help you adapt recipes to make them suitable for gluten-free diets.

 A person with Celiac’s disease or gluten intolerance cannot eat wheat (including einkorn, emmer, spelt or kamut), rye, barley, and triticale, in any form.
 They also must be very careful when eating oats because of cross contamination.
 Initially the list of prohibited foods can be overwhelming, but realistically it is not that long.
 The problem lies in the fact that those few gluten containing ingredients are hidden in a lot of pre-made and packaged foods and sometimes go by names that are not easily recognized as wheat or barley products such as seitan or malt.
 The easiest, healthiest, and most frugal way to prepare gluten free meals is to cook real food from scratch.